Forms & Rules

 Click on the contest to download rules and entry forms.

 Come out to the Jackson County Youth Fair and enjoy the different contests we offer.

-- Application must be mailed and postmarked by April 2, 2018, in order to assure receipt so the Jackson County Youth Fair Board may select a scholarship recipient at the April 2018 board meeting.
+- Application must be mailed and postmarked by April 1st, 2022, in order to assure receipt.
+The Jackson County Youth Fair Board will select a scholarship recipient at the April 2022 board meeting.
 Incomplete applications will not be considered.

 - Please select which Pageant you would like to enter from the choices above.
 Remember all Pageant Contestants must reside within Jackson County to participate.

 - Queens & Jr. Miss Pageant